neonevm/neon-evm.docs/docs/governance/overview/overview.md

 As mentioned, the decentralized aspect of Neon governance is only for the voting - the proposal discussion and review stage, on the other hand, must take place on another platform.

-For more details on Neon's DAOs and the differences and interactions between them, see the [following page](/docs/governance/neon_daos/).
+For more details on Neon's DAOs and the differences and interactions between them, see the [NEON DAOs section](/docs/governance/neon_daos/).

 ## Submitting and Evaluating Proposals